Your Recovery

 Insurance Verification

 We need to ensure that all of our clients get the best treatment.
 This is why we offer free insurance provider verification.
-Resurgence will contact your insurance provider on your behalf to specify the nature of the treatment that you require.
+Resurgence will contact your insurance provider to confirm the nature of the treatment that you require.
 We also accept PPO insurance in addition to private forms of payment for treatments received.
 Our trained personnel are available to ensure that you receive full insurance benefits for your treatment.

 Find Out More About Naloxone